gardenlinux/gardenlinux/docs/01_developers/bare_container.md

 - **Bare-libc**: Ideal for C/C++ applications requiring only essential C runtime libraries.
 - **Bare-python**: Equipped with Python runtime, perfect for Python-based applications.
-- **Bare-python-dev**: Like Bare-python, but inlcuding pip and bash
+- **Bare-python-dev**: Like Bare-python, but including pip and bash
 - **Bare-sapmachine**: Customized for sapmachine with necessary libraries and binaries.
 - **Bare-nodejs**: Includes Node.js environment, suitable for server-side JavaScript applications.